 Proper diagnosis is what lawn disease control companies do best.
 Assuming you’ve hired a reputable company with highly trained technicians, they’ll know exactly what to look for and be able to make that correct diagnosis.
 While we would love for you to know enough about the symptoms of lawn diseases in order to recognize a problem in its early stages, we don’t expect you to diagnose the specifics or know how to treat it.

-Aiming For a Healthy, Disease-Free Lawn
+Growing a Healthy, Disease-Free Lawn

 As we mentioned early on, lawn disease is often related to a triangle effect in which the health of the grass, as well as its conditions, are also factors.
 Keeping your lawn weed-free and your soil healthy will also have an impact on reducing disease.
 In fact, a healthy lawn is your best natural defense against disease and pests.